Where to Stay in Dubai First Time: 8 BEST Areas

 Being so centrally located, and many of the highlights are within easy reach, Downtown Dubai is the best area to stay in Dubai for three nights, two nights, or one night.
 It offers excellent public transportation, good shopping, nightlife.

-Best places to stay in Downtown Dubai:
+Best places to stay in Downtown Dubai for first-timers:

 🔍MORE HOTEL DEALS IN DOWNTOWN DUBAI